Frequently Asked Questions

 We make admission decisions on a rolling basis starting in late January.
 We make the majority of admission decisions in February and March.
 Admissions should be finished by the April 15 national deadline.

 The Graduate School issues official written notification of all admission or rejection decisions.
 Prior to this, however, you may hear of the decision from the faculty coordinator in the area to which you applied.
 Status of your application can be learned from the appropriate area coordinator.
-Please do not call the Graduate School or the PhD office, as no decisions will be given out over the phone.
+Please do not call the Graduate School or the PhD office, as no decisions will be provided over the phone.